zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 1.6 – VBCS Splash<br/>

-7. When the “Visual Applications” list appears; choose the “New” button in the upper-right corner.
+7. When the “Visual Applications” welcome appears; choose the “New Application” button.

   ![](./media/New17.1_a.png)